Faariis/school_enrollment/README.md

     ```bash
     [{"id":1,"first_name":"Anel","last_name":"Husakovic","email":"anel@eacon.ba"},{"id":4,"first_name":"teache3 - used by superuser","last_name":"","email":"t3@t"},{"id":2,"first_name":"teacher1","last_name":"","email":"teacher1@t"},{"id":3,"first_name":"teacher2","last_name":"","email":"teacher2@t"}]
     ```
+    - **Task**: in this case (for `super user` only ) we have to have 2 buttons:
+      - `Delete` - when this button is clicked it will ask for confirmation of actio to delete the teacher.
+If yes frontened should send request to `/api/teacher/delete/<int:pk>`.
+                   It will remove the teacher and generate the message.
+      - `Update` - This button should update the teacher.
+It should go to route `/api/teacher/update/<int:pk>`
   - If it is not logged in as a super user, error
     ```bash
     {"message":"Current user is not super user.
 Registration not allowed!"}